Battle of Route Coloniale 4: RC4 in the First Indochina War

-During the French Indochina War (1945–1954), French forces attempted to re-establish colonial control of Vietnam, while the Vietnamese guerrilla forces, the Việt Minh, led by Ho Chi Minh fought for independence.
+During the French Indochina War (1946–1954), French forces attempted to re-establish colonial control of Vietnam, while the Vietnamese guerrilla forces, the communist Việt Minh, led by Ho Chi Minh fought for independence.
 Initially the Việt Minh were unsuccessful in dealing with the better -trained and -equipped French forces.
 Their situation improved in 1949 after the Chinese People's Liberation Army of Mao Zedong defeated the Nationalist army led by Chiang Kai-shek.
 This gave the Việt Minh, now almost completely made up of members of the Vietnam Workers Party, a safe haven for organization and training, as well as an initially sympathetic ally to provide them with arms and logistical support.

 Võ Nguyên Giáp, the military leader of the Việt Minh, launched an offensive against the French in early 1950.
 From February to April, his operation Le Hong Phong I developed through the Red River Valley, largely giving the Việt Minh control of northwestern Tonkin, near the Chinese border.
 The area became a Việt Minh stronghold, except for the RC4 highway.

 On 25 May, 2,500 Việt Minh troops overwhelmed the French fortress at Đông Khê, which lay at the strategic center of RC4, thus cutting the supply line between the French positions at Cao Bằng and Lạng Sơn.
 French paratroops retook Đông Khê on the evening of 27 May and a company of Legionnaires took charge of the fort.

 Meanwhile, the Việt Minh regular army grew in size and experience.
 By the beginning of September, it comprised roughly 100,000 combatants in 70 battalions, with another 33 battalions of regional forces (40,000 men) as well as some 60,000 local support personnel.
 Giap then began harassing French positions along RC4 in northern Vietnam with mines and ambushes.
 The French responded by dismantling their small posts along the road and concentrating area forces in the fortified positions at Đông Khê and Cao Bằng.
 Giap planned to launch another assault on French positions in operation Le Hong Phong II.